max-winderbaum/simple-worktree/README.md

 - `swt c feature` - Creates worktree AND changes into it
 - `swt d` - Deletes worktree AND returns to main repo
 - `swt cd feature` - Changes to any worktree by name
+- `swt h` - Changes to main repository from anywhere

 ### `list` / `ls` (alias: `l`)
 Lists all git worktrees in the repository.